==> BOOK NOW: SMALL GROUP SESSION <==

-Come and discover the Champagne, region where the famous sparkling drink from the same name is produced, a region which is worth visiting!
+Come and discover the Champagne region where the famous sparkling wine from the same name is produced, a region which is worth visiting!

 Main Champagne Houses or small producers, you won’t miss the diversity, to please you and convince you never to leave again.
 Because once discovered, the Champagne region will have you trapped in its nets, and for good!

 The entire world’s favourite sparkling vine is produced in the Champagne region and nowhere else, for several reasons:

 Indeed, Champagne’s grounds are mostly chalky, and this is essential for the vineyards to grow.
 This highly porous ground acts as a reservoir and stores water from the rain within itself, allowing the vineyards to feed from it, even during the driest summers.
 Furthermore, chalk brings a mineral taste, unique and beyond compare, which you can only find here!
 Did you know that this chalk of Champagne actually comes from a tropical sea which used to be there around 40 million years ago?!

 The climate of Champagne is also an essential piece which allows our vineyards to grow and our grapes to ripen since its features are very special.
 Indeed, the vines are planted at the northernmost limits of their cold tolerance and it is a factor of freshness and acidity, which allows Champagne to age and to offer every little bit of its potential.